practicingruby/practicing-ruby-paid/posts/v6/003-parsing-json.md

 So we've finished our JSON parser.
-Along the way we've studied compiler technology including the basics of parsers, tokenizers, and even interpreters (yes, we actually interpreted out JSON!).
+Along the way we've studied compiler technology including the basics of parsers, tokenizers, and even interpreters (yes, we actually interpreted our JSON!).
 You should be proud of yourself!

-The JSON parser we've built is versatile, we can:
+The JSON parser we've built is versatile.
+We can:

 * Use it in an event driven manner by implementing a Handler object
 * Use a simpler API and just feed strings